asiful086/advanced-mudi-shop/frontend/README.md

 ABOUT ME:

-    1. me: I am Mridul.

-    2. achievement: 5 ranked problem solver in codewar .
-I am a self tought developher (thanks to youtube, stackoverflow, github, medium , dev, etc...).

-    3. education: Got Hsc certified this year.

-    4. experience: this is the first time i am applying. so if i make mistakes, plz be kind.

-    5. hobby: I like to learn new things always.
-And thats why, i am able to apply here today.
+    I am Asiful Haque Mridul.
+I am related to this field for  almost 1 year.
+I have been working on react and node for 7/8 month.
+When i get free time i like to solve problem in "codewar.com".
+And i am 5 ranked warior in "codewar.com".
+I noticed a post from your fb account that, you are providing a new job related react and node.
+I think i deserve that job according to your requirement.
+And if you also consider me as perfect,  then you can put me at the first place.

 NOTICE:

-    1. I am working on this project.
+    1. I am working on this project (https://advanced-mudi-shop.herokuapp.com/).
 This project is not completed yet.
 So far, I worked maximum in admin area.
 So plz emphasize on admin panel first.

+    2. Credientials : admin panel -> email: admin@gmail.com , pass: password
+                            user  -> email: oopsjonkar@gmail.com, pass: password

+    2. File upload in graphql is not working in node js 14.
+But working in 12 .
+So its not issue with my project.

     And below i have listed down what i have done so far ->

-The tech i have used:
+THE TECH I HAVE USED:

-    i. backend
+    i. backend ->

         1. node js
         2. express js